PrestaShop/prestashop.github.io/content/news/releases/prestashop-8-2-3-security-release.md

 - "8.2.x"
 ---

-PrestaShop 8.2.3 is a security‑driven patch release for the 8.2 branch.
+PrestaShop 8.2.3 is available.
+It is a security‑driven patch release for the 8.2 branch.
 Its primary goal is to address an email enumeration vulnerability in the back office password reset feature.
 A handful of low-risk improvements and bug fixes that have already been validated have also been included.

 ![PrestaShop 8.2.3 is available!](/assets/images/2025/09/banner_8.2.3_1534x424.jpg)